cohesity/SecureX/README.md

 This workflow pushes Cohesity Helios ransomware alerts to Threat Response Private Intelligence data store and also creates incidents on ServiceNow at regular intervals based on the schedule you define.

 This workflow can also be triggered based on a schedule.
 The schedule that is used here is `Cohesity Helios Ransomware Data Push Schedule` which is a schedule to trigger orchestration workflow to push Helios ransomware data to private intelligence.

+> Note: This workflow also needs creation of 'ServiceNow_Credentials' under Account Keys and 'Cohesity_ServiceNow_Target' under Targets.
+These are needed for creating incidents on service now.

 ##### Input